top of page

 How is a Leather Sofa Repaired?

-The repair process depends on the type of damage:
+The repair process depends on the type of damage.
+Here’s a detailed breakdown:

 1. Minor Scratches & Scuffs